hoanglong1812003/MyFirstWorkShop/content/3-Simulateattacks/_index.md

 pre : " <b> 3. </b> "
 ---

-Trong bước này, chúng ta sẽ quan sát và thực hiện các giao thức bảo mật cần thiết với 3 tình huống mô phỏng các cuộc tấn công.
-Từ đó sẽ thấy được các cảnh báo bảo mật trên Security Hub và GuardDuty sẽ chủ động ngăn chặn các cuộc tấn công thông qua các tài nguyên đã được chuẩn bị từ trước (Lambda function, EventBridge Rules, SNS Topic,...)
+In this step, we will observe and implement the necessary security protocols with 3 simulated attack scenarios.
+From there, we will see security warnings on Security Hub and GuardDuty will proactively prevent attacks through pre-prepared resources (Lambda function, EventBridge Rules, SNS Topic, ...)

 ### Nội dung
 3.1.
 [Compromised EC2 Instance](3.1-CompromisedEC2Instance/) \